jacebenson/cedar/docs/docs/tutorial/chapter0/what-is-cedarjs.md

 ### Prisma

-[Prisma](https://www.prisma.io/) is the package Redwood uses to talk to your database, and provides automated migrations, type-safety and auto-completion in your IDE.
-Your Redwood app will contain a file called `schema.prisma` that will reflect your current database schema:
+[Prisma](https://www.prisma.io/) is the package Cedar uses to talk to your database, and provides automated migrations, type-safety and auto-completion in your IDE.
+Your Cedar app will contain a file called `schema.prisma` that will reflect your current database schema:

 ```prisma
 datasource db {